Nightwish: 2023–2026: Yesterwynde and touring hiatus

+2026–present: Upcoming eleventh studio album

+In March 2026, Holopainen stated that he was composing two new albums, but was unclear if one of the albums were for Nightwish.
+In August 2026, while Jansen had stated that there was nothing planned for the band, Holopainen confirmed, a few days later, that he had six songs written for the next album, and hinted at the band returning to live performances in 2028, confirming simultaneously the band would enter the studio in May 2027 to record their next album.

 Music

 Musical style

 The use of keyboards is an important part of Nightwish's original music.

 Nightwish performs goth-influenced symphonic metal with female vocals.
 Their music has been also described as symphonic gothic metal which mixes metal, opera, weepy power ballads, and keyboard solos.
 Although the combination of operatic vocals and melodic heavy metal made Nightwish famous, they don't employ operatic vocals as much as they used to.
 On the ninth studio album, Human. :II: Nature., "Shoemaker" was the only song with an operatic vocal after Tarja Turunen's departure.
 They have also been known to play power metal, progressive metal, folk metal and gothic metal.
 (Note: Musical styles: